RithvikBoyana/TAMU-CSCE-221/README.md

 - Includes performance analysis and comparison of different sorting methods
 - Features custom comparator support for flexible sorting

-### PA3 - List and Queue Implementation
+### PA3 - Linked Lists and Queues
 - Implementation of a doubly-linked list data structure
 - Implementation of a queue using the list
 - Features include iterator support, various insertion/deletion operations, and queue-specific operations
-- Includes comprehensive test suite for both list and queue implementations

-### PA4 - Binary Search Tree
+### PA4 - Binary Search Trees
 - Implementation of a binary search tree data structure
 - Features include insertion, deletion, searching, and various tree traversal methods
 - Includes support for custom comparators and iterator implementation
-- Comprehensive test suite for tree operations and properties

-### PA5 - Unordered Map (Hash Table)
+### PA5 - Unordered Maps (Hash Tables)
-- Implementation of a hash table using separate chaining
+- Implementation of an unordered map (hash table) using separate chaining (with linked lists)
 - Features include:
   - Custom hash functions
   - Dynamic resizing
-  - Iterator support
+  - Iterator support (both global and bucket/local)
   - Various map operations (insert, erase, find)
-- Includes comprehensive test suite for hash table operations

 ## Project Structure
 Each assignment is contained in its own directory with the following structure:
 - `src/` - Source code files
 - `tests/` - Test files and testing framework
-- `README.md` - Assignment-specific documentation
+- `README.md` - Documentation and guidelines to follow for each specific assignment
 - `REPORT.md` - Implementation details and analysis

 ## Building and Testing